ShafayetSadi/digital-electronics/gray-code.md

 1. Start from the leftmost bit of the Gray code.
 2. Copy the leftmost bit of the Gray code to the binary code.
-3. XOR the leftmost bit of the Gray code with the next bit of the Gray code.
+3. XOR the rightmost bit of the binary with the next bit of the Gray code.
 4. Copy the result of the XOR operation to the binary code.
 5. Repeat steps 3 and 4 for the remaining bits of the Gray code.